 My goal isn’t to make you ditch your friends and reconsider moving into a cave.
-It is simply to harness your harmony within you.
+It is just to harness your harmony within you.

-Have you ever stayed outside, in cold weather, very cold.
+Have you ever stayed outside, in cold weather, very cold?
 Where you didn’t have any gloves and your hands start to freeze.
-It feels like time isn’t going nowhere, wile you are trying to find a warm pocket for them.
+It feels like time isn’t going anywhere, while you are trying to find a warm pocket for them.
 But when you do, oh man, didn’t they burn after that?
 Like some kind of chilling fire, if there is such a thing at all.
 This is perhaps the same feeling you will experience when you are alone, trying to figure out where are you in place and time.

-We are social creatures first and foremost.
-Of course we are, that’s why one of the biggest fears of humanity is to be left alone.
-Back in the days people, were dying because of this.
-Fast forward, nowadays we have much better scenario.
+Of course, we are, that’s why one of the biggest fears of humanity is to be left alone.
+Back in the days, people were dying because of this.
+Fast forward, nowadays we have a much better scenario.
 But for what reason?

 I believe that living a while detached from friends and family will give you new ideas to mind.
-Personally I know that people around me can easily influence me with new interesting ideas.
+Personally, I know that people around me can easily influence me with new exciting ideas.
 Meaning I am very open-minded.
-Where spending time with friends usually lead to the same things.
+Where spending time with friends usually leads to the same things.
 Or maybe you will get motivated, from a YouTube video, and try something new.
 But the chances are it won’t stick around.

 Taking time for yourself is like disconnecting and reconnecting to life.

 Switching your familiar environment with a radically different one is getting you out of your biases.
 Not so fast as you read it though.
 It takes time to think of an idea and get courageous about it.
 At least that’s me.

 Ps: I love my friends and family.
 I can’t wait to see them, after those last eight months abroad.
 But I would perhaps never wrote this post otherwise.